SwinAkathon/kotlin-workshop/ReadMe.md

 }
 ```

-#### Solution code
-Branch `basic` of this repository has the solution code for the components discussed so far.

 #### 💻 Exercise: other modules
 Apply your understanding of the Product module to complete the code of the following modules:
 - `Customer`